 This video covers many French words that start with an h.
 It includes common French words to make sure that you fully understand their pronunciation.

-More importantly, you’ll discover the cases where the process of contraction and/or liaison apply for French words that start with letter h.
+More importantly, you’ll discover the cases where the process of contraction and/or liaison applies to French words that start with the letter h.

 How to pronounce words with a mute H?

 As mentioned earlier in this article, the rule is simple.
 The letter h doesn’t make any sound in French.
 However, what you should be aware of is to make the liaison and to apply the elision.

 Let’s see some words in French that start with a mute h.

 The word “héroïne” in French refers to a female hero.
 It is a feminine noun and therefore the definite article la is used as with any other feminine noun.
 However, the letter h in “héroïne” is a mute h.
 Consequently, la becomes l’ as the article la is next to a mute h.

 A verb that starts with a mute H